junegunn/fzf-git.sh/README.md

 Installation
 ------------

-1. Install the latest version of [fzf][fzf]
+* Install the latest version of [fzf][fzf]
     * (Optional) Install [bat](https://github.com/sharkdp/bat) for
       syntax-highlighted file previews
     * Git v2.42.0 or later is required for the `git for-each-ref` binding
+* Add it to your shell configuration file
+    * bash or zsh
-1. Source [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.sh) file from your .bashrc or .zshrc or source [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.fish) from your fish.config
+        * Source [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.sh) file from your .bashrc or .zshrc
+    * fish
+        * Source [fzf-git.fish](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.fish) from your fish.config

 Usage
 -----